-This tutorial is targeting developers intending to integrate their applications with QVANTUM planning applications via the QVANTUM Public API.
-With completion of this tutorial, readers will be able to use the QVANTUM Public API to prepare a QVANTUM planning application, to update data and metadata of a planning application and to export data collected with a planning application in QVANTUM.
+This tutorial targets developers intending to integrate their applications with QVANTUM via the QVANTUM Public API.
+With completion of this tutorial, readers will be able to use the QVANTUM Public API to prepare a QVANTUM planning application, update data and metadata of a planning application and export data collected with a planning application in QVANTUM.

 This tutorial is organized in the following topics: